-SSE manages 34 funds, which have supported over 3,883 community projects with grants of over £38.8m since 2008.
-It operates two types of funds:
+SSE manages 46 funds, which have supported over 8,000 community projects with grants of over £67million since 2008.
+It operates funds including:

 - Local Funds support communities nearest to a wind farm.
-It supports panels made up of community members who review applications and decide which projects provide the best benefit for the community. - Sustainable Development Funds support strategic projects in the local authority regions in which SSE is investing.
+It supports panels made up of community members who review applications and decide which projects provide the best benefit for the community. - Sustainable Development Fund supports strategic projects in the local authority regions in which SSE is investing.
 This fund support projects which take a longer-term view by delivering transformational social, economic and/or environmental changes.